intjscorpion/INTJSCORP-TECHNOLOGIES/README.md

 - 4th Marketing Campaign
 - Release of new games
-- Continue evolving into 2027 and beyonf incorporating new technologies
+- Continue evolving into 2027 and beyond incorporating new technologies